Tsageon/ResturantAppBackend/README.md

 Missing required fields (e.g., omit name or cuisine).
 Invalid availableSlots (e.g., overlapping slots, invalid date formats).
 Updating a restaurant with a non-existent id.

-## Tips for Easier Testing
-**1. Use Environment Variables:**
-In Postman, create variables for common values like the baseURL, port or token to avoid retyping them.
-Example: {{baseURL}}/restaurant